 TGme editor: Please change paragraph 1 on page 3048 as follows:

-An AP may set the Unsolicited Probe Responses Active subfield to 1 for a reported AP in a Reduced Neighbor Report element or Neighbor Report element in a frame it transmits if all 6 GHz Aps of the same ESS as the reported AP that operate in the same channel as the reported AP, and that might be detected by a STA receiving this frame [see the definition of “detected access point (AP)” in 3.2 (Definitions specific to IEEE Std 802.11)] have dot11UnsolicitedProbeResponseOptionActivated equal to true and so are transmitting unsolicited Probe Response frames every 20 TUs (see 26.17.2.3.2 (AP behavior for fast passive scanning)).
+An AP may set the Unsolicited Probe Responses Active subfield to 1 for a reported AP in a Reduced Neighbor Report element or Neighbor Report element in a frame it transmits, if all 6 GHz APs, of the same ESS as the reported AP that operate in the same channel as the reported AP, are on the same channel and in range of a STA receiving this frame (#1231, #2310), have dot11UnsolicitedProbeResponseOptionActivated equal to true and are transmitting unsolicited Probe Response frames every 20 TUs (see 26.17.2.3.2 (AP behavior for fast passive scanning)).

 TGme editor: Please change paragraph 2 on page 3048 as follows:

-An AP may set the Member Of ESS With 2.4/5 GHz Co-Located AP subfield to 1 in a Reduced Neighbor Report element in a frame it transmits if the reported AP is a 6 GHz AP and is part of an ESS where each AP in the ESS that is operating in the same band as the reported AP and and that might be detected by a STA receiving this frame (irrespective of the operating channel) has dot11MemberOfColocated6GHzESSOptionActivated equal to true and also has a corresponding AP operating in the 2.4 GHz or 5 GHz band that is in the same co-located AP set as that AP.
-See the definition of “detected access point (AP)” in 3.2 (Definitions specific to IEEE Std 802.11).
+An AP may set the Member Of ESS With 2.4/5 GHz Co-Located AP subfield to 1 in a Reduced Neighbor Report element in a frame it transmits, if the reported AP is a 6 GHz AP, is part of an ESS where all the APs in the ESS that is operating in the same band as the reported AP and are on the same channel and in range of a STA receiving this frame (irrespective of the operating channel), have dot11MemberOfColocated6GHzESSOptionActivated equal to true and have a corresponding AP operating in the 2.4 GHz or 5 GHz band that is in the same co-located AP set as that AP. (#1231, #2310)

 26.17.2.3.3 Non-AP STA scanning behavior